-- As has happened in previous years, there is a peak in UFG in the months heading into winter 2019.
-This UFG is generally caused by mass market retailers underestimating the amount of gas their customers have used.
-Conversely, initial UFG for the spring months at the end of 2019 and 2018 was negative, also consistent with previous years.
-This negative UFG is generally caused by retailers overestimating the amount of gas their customers have used.
-Both situations tend to be resolved by more accurate data in later allocation stages. - Note that this chart uses the initial allocation produced by the allocation agent following monthend, not the D+1 allocation results.2 - See Chart A-3 in the appendix for a chart of UFG since the start of the Reconciliation Rules.
+- There is often a peak in positive UFG in the months heading into winter as mass market retailers underestimate the amount of gas their customers have used.
+Conversely, initial UFG for the spring months tend to be negative as retailers often overestimate the amount of gas their customers have used.
+This year both these features were exacerbated by the COVID-19 Alert Level 4 lockdown that occurred during March, April, and May 2020.
+The lockdown resulted in unpredictable gas usage which was difficult for retailers to estimate.
+However, both highly positive and negative UFG values tend to be resolved by more accurate data in later allocation stages. - Note that this chart uses the initial allocation produced by the allocation agent following monthend, not the D+1 allocation results. - See Chart A-3 in the appendix for a chart of UFG since the start of the Reconciliation Rules.

-2 The initial allocation produced by the Allocation Agent is a "bottom up" approach whereby each of the retailers submits data based on a combination of actual meter readings (historical estimates) and consumption estimates since the last meter reading (forward estimates).
+&lt;sup>2 The initial allocation produced by the Allocation Agent is a "bottom up" approach whereby each of the retailers submits data based on a combination of actual meter readings (historical estimates) and consumption estimates since the last meter reading (forward estimates).
 In that context, UFG is a meaningful measure of the difference between the aggregate estimates and the volumes that have entered the network.
 By contrast, D+1 is a system for dividing the network volumes among retailers and that process does not produce UFG figures that are comparable with the bottom-up approach to allocation.